codalogic/exodep/README.md

 If `mydeps.exodep` is not present it will look for a file called `exodep-imports/mydeps.exodep`.

-If that is also not present it will look for a file called `exodep-imports/__init.exodep`.
-If the init file is found it will process it and then interpret all the `exodep` config files it finds by globbing `exodep-imports/*.exodep` using the context created by processing `exodep-imports/__init.exodep`.
+If that is also not present it will look for `exodep` files in the `exodep-imports/` directory and its sub-directories.  by globbing `*.exodep`.
+Before globbing the contents of a directory, it will test whether a file called `__init.exodep` is present.
+If the init file is found, the context it creates will be used while processing `exodep` files found in the directory and its sub-directories.
 This allows simple customisation of the behaviour of imported `exodep` files without having to edit them.

-If `exodep-imports/__init.exodep` is not found then it will interpret all the config files it finds by globbing `exodep-imports/*.exodep`.

 Note that, during globbing, files with names beginning with `__` and `^` are skipped.
 (Exodep file names beginning with `__` are reserved to have special meaning to `exodep`, and files beginning with `^` are designated as user-specified, non-globbed files.)

-After all found exodep files are processed,  if present, the file `exodep-imports/__end.exodep` will be processed.
+After all `exodep` files in a directory and its sub-directories have been processed, if present, the directory's `__end.exodep` file will be processed.

 # Configuration file format